Key takeaways

 Wegovy, another weekly injection of semaglutide, is FDA approved for use in patients with obesity, says Minisha Sood, MD, a board-certified endocrinologist at Northwell Health’s Lenox Hill Hospital in New York.

-Is Ozempic good for PCOS?
+Can you take Ozempic for PCOS?

 While the exact cause of PCOS is unknown, factors contributing to its onset include chronic inflammation, higher levels of androgens (male sex hormones that impede ovulation), weight gain, and insulin resistance, a precursor to prediabetes and Type 2 diabetes that impairs the body’s ability to use glucose efficiently.

 Ozempic and other semaglutide medications have shown promise in women who are overweight or obese with PCOS, according to Dr. Sood, who explains that these medications improve metabolic parameters like weight loss and blood sugar levels.
-More studies looking at the effect of semaglutide GLP-1 receptor agonists on PCOS are underway, and Dr. Sood expects them to show a positive outcome of this class of drugs as a whole.
+More studies looking at the effect of semaglutide GLP-1 medications on PCOS are underway, and Dr. Sood expects them to show a positive outcome of this class of drugs as a whole.

 Related: What is PCOS?

-For example, in a small study, 41 women who were obese but not diabetic were given exenatide injections (with no lifestyle changes).
+According to Dr. Sood, other GLP-1s have more data to support their use as weight loss drugs.
+For example, in a small study, 41 obese but not diabetic women were given exenatide injections (with no lifestyle changes).
 They experienced modest weight loss and significantly reduced waist circumferences.
-And research has shown that liraglutide is effective at weight loss and maintenance in individuals with or without Type 2 diabetes.
+Research has shown that liraglutide is effective at weight loss and maintenance in individuals with or without Type 2 diabetes.
 Since obesity and PCOS are linked, these medications can also improve symptoms of PCOS.

 RELATED: GLP-1 agonists: Uses, common brands, and safety info

 When it comes to the best weight loss medication for PCOS, a 2023 article published in the journal American Family Physician points to Metformin as a first-line treatment for individuals with PCOS who have metabolic issues such as insulin resistance.
 Dr. Swarup adds that the Type 2 diabetes drug acarbose is also helpful in treating insulin resistance and PCOS.
+Your best bet?
+Consult a healthcare provider for treatment options.

 RELATED: Ozempic vs. Metformin: Differences, similarities, and which one is better for you